filipe-marques/installer/README.md

 ﻿## instALler - Arch Linux installer

 #### Copyright (C) 2015 Filipe Marques eagle.software3@gmail.com
-#### Project licensed under GNU GPL v.3
+#### Project licensed under GNU GPL v.3+

-instALler is a easy command line installer to install Arch Linux operating system.
+instALler is a easy installer for Arch Linux operating system.

 Currently doesn't have UEFI support !
 In the future my change.

-This project is in ALPHA 2 and it installs Arch Linux and needs your testing.
+This project needs your testing.

 #### To execute:

 In virtualbox or in a real machine:

 1. boot archlinux iso
+1.1 run in root mode

 2. install python3 and git